Something for Everyone

 Professional Speaker Series

-During the first week of January, we invite select professionals to present their career to the junior and senior classes.
+During the first semester, we invite select professionals to present their career to the junior and senior classes.
 The purpose is to expose students to different careers and enable them to appreciate the vast amount of choices they will have once they leave school and head to college.
 Our belief is that God has provided each student with a variety of gifts and abilities.
 Through the opportunities provided by ECS, students can now discover their gifts and pursue courses and careers to develop those gifts.

-The Shadowing Program is there to assist ECS students in finding certain occupational field(s) of interest they may want to pursue.
+The Shadowing Program exists to assist ECS students in finding certain occupational field(s) of interest they may want to pursue.
 Shadow Partners are ECS parents, alumni and board members that can give a half, or full day, at their work location to host one to two ECS students who have done due diligence by researching and determining an interest in a particular profession.
 The goal is to involve as many parents as possible to participate as Shadow Partners so that they have a glimpse of the teachers, doctors, mechanics, lawyers, pilots, veterinarians, and architects, etc. that they will become in the not-so-distant future.

 In preparation for the student’s Shadowing Visit, we want to make sure they are completely prepared and equipped to make the most of both the Shadow Partner’s and the student’s time and efforts of the visit.
 The student will determine what area of interest he/she wants to pursue and then attend one of our business etiquette classes at school so they are well prepared for the Shadowing Visit.
-Afterwards, the student contacts Michelle Brown and she will coordinate the Shadowing Visit with an appropriate Shadow Partner on a mutually agreed upon time.
+Afterwards, the student contacts Michelle Brown, and she will coordinate the Shadowing Visit with an appropriate Shadow Partner on a mutually agreed upon time.
 The student will arrive at the Shadow Partner’s work location with a few questions/goals he/she wants to achieve during the Shadowing Visit.
 A certificate will be given once all follow-up tasks have been completed.

 The team consists of up to 10 members, with the top 5 (as chosen from tryouts and practice sessions) competing in the TV tournament.
 All 10 can compete in the weekend tournaments, of which there are usually 2 or 3 per semester.